MichaelSchneeberger/rxbp/README.md

 Example
 -------

-*rxbackpressure* has a similar syntax like RxPY.
+*rxbackpressure* has a similar syntax as RxPY.

 ```python
 # example taken from RxPY